-The Lucerne School of Art and Design provides training for experts in animation and moving image productions.
+The Lucerne School of Design, Film and Art provides training for experts in animation and moving image productions.
 The foundation of the School’s practice-oriented training in film is image and storytelling proficiency in film.

-The Master in Film also prepares graduates for an academic career in teaching and/or research.
-Graduates have a sufficiently firm grasp of theoretical fundamentals and the required number of ECTS points to begin doctoral work after obtaining the master’s degree.
+The master's degree also prepares students for academic careers in teaching and/or research.
+What is more, graduates have the basic theoretical knowledge and the required number of ECTS credits to pursue a doctorate after the master's degree.

-The semester dates and our academic calendar can be found here.
+You can find the semester dates and our academic calendar here.